khkhiu/khkhiu.github.io/_posts/2021-04-07-personal-excel-basics.md

 | Precedent<br><br>Use: <strong>( )</strong>|![precedent](/assets/images/personal-excel-basics/precedent.png)<br><br>![precedent op](/assets/images/personal-excel-basics/precedent_op.png)<br><em>precedent output</em>|
 |<em>All formula must have an '=' at the front</em>| |

+Regarding precedent, the order of operations for Excel is as follows:

+1. : ( )
+2. : ^
+3. : * /
+4. : + -

+Other wise, the formula will be executed from left to right.

 Using the fill handle and dragging across cells, Excel will automatically fill in blanks will associated formulas.
 This is called relative reference and allows us to quickly auto-fill cells with desired formulas.
 However, there will be times where will do not want this to occur.
 How this will achieved will be covered later

 |![relative reference](/assets/images/personal-excel-basics/rel_ref-1.png)<br><em>relative reference</em>|![relative reference op](/assets/images/personal-excel-basics/rel_ref-2.png)<br><em>relative reference output</em>|